Bellary Cantonment

-Bellary Cantonment, was a cantonment area in Madras Presidency in the British Raj.
-Bellary, today in Karnataka, came under British administration in 1800, and was the headquarters of the Bellary District, in the Southern Division of Madras, in 1840.
+Bellary Cantonment, was a cantonment area in Madras Presidency in the British Raj (part of present day Bellary in Karnataka).
+It fell under British administration in 1800, and was the headquarters of the Bellary District, in the Southern Division of Madras, in 1840.
 The Imperial Gazetteer of India (1909) states, "Until the British made Bellary a cantonment it contained little but its fort".
-Bellary Cantonment, situated to the west of the fort.

-The cantonment had golf links, race course, a large military hospital and barracks for all segments of the army.
-Wellington and Edward Williams served as officers in this cantonment.

-After Bellary was merged with the Madras Presidency in 1800, the British wanted to set up three jails here.
-The first prison was established in 1872 after the First War of Independence and came to be known as the Central Jail.
-The second, Allipur open-air jail, and third at TB Sanatorium.
+The cantonment grew to be one of the largest in southern India, second only to Madras.
+After First War of Independence, a military prison (Alipore Jail), and associated facilities were constructued in the cantonment.
 The prisoners of war (PoW) of the world war were kept here by the British.
+After World War I the British military withdrew, and the cantonment was largely decommissioned.

+In the post-independence era many of its buildings were repurposed for civilian use.
+Today the former cantonment area is integrated into Bellary city, with little remaining of its old military role.
 As of now the cantonment is without any military activity.
 Even though, the area is still called as 'Cantonment' and with some urbanization.
-The Ballari Central Jail is still being used, whereas the other two are closed.
+The Alipore Jail is still being used as a Medical college.